 Djibouti's economy is mainly based on the services sector which contributes about 80% to the country's GDP.
 The services sector includes telecommunications, financial and trade related services connected to its geographical position on the Horn of Africa and its modern port complex.
 The agricultural potential is small due to harsh terrain and unfavourable conditions and existent activity is mainly for subsistence purposes.
 The industrial sector remains underdeveloped.

-With a trade openness ratio of 343% (2023), Djibouti ranks among the world’s most open countries.
+With a trade openness ratio of 309% (2024), Djibouti ranks among the world’s most open countries.
 This ratio also reflects the high importance of international trade for the small economy and its role as a transit country for neighbouring land-locked Ethiopia.

-Total trade with the EU amounted to €381 million in 2023.
-The EU is Djibouti's most important trading partner and accounts for 18% of total trade.
-This is mostly driven by imports from the EU (21% of Djibouti's total imports).
-On the other hand, the EU only is the 13th largest export market for the country.
+Total trade with the EU amounted to €377 million in 2024.
+The EU is Djibouti's sixth most important trading partner, accounting for 4.5% of total trade in 2024.
+This is mostly driven by exports to the EU (4.7%, making the EU the second most important market).
+On the other hand, the EU only is the 9th largest supplier to the country.

-Share of Djibouti's exports to the EU that were eligible for EBA preferences in 2023.
+Share of Djibouti's exports to the EU that were eligible for EBA preferences in 2024.

-Djibouti's preference utilisation rate in 2023.
+Djibouti's preference utilisation rate in 2024.

-Share of zero-duty imports from Djibouti.
+Share of zero-duty imports from Djibouti in 2024.

 The pattern of EU imports from Djibouti varies strongly over the years.
-EBA-eligible imports accounted for a large share in the EU's total imports from Djibouti in recent years, and their value increased sharply from a low point in 2020.
-The country started using the preferences really only in 2022, but the preference utilisation still fluctuated heavily - from 2021 to 2023, it ranged between zero and more than 80% (54% in 2023).
-This can be explained by the relatively small volume of eligible exports (€5 million in 2023).
-The most important product groups using the EBA preferences are textiles and apparel.
+EBA-eligible imports accounted for a large share in the EU's total imports from Djibouti until 2023, and their value increased sharply from a low point in 2020 to 2023, but collapsed in 2024 - as did preferential imports, which decreased by more than 90%.
+The country started using the preferences really only in 2022, but the preference utilisation still fluctuated heavily - from 2021 to 2024, it ranged between zero and more than 80% (27% in 2024).
+This can be explained by the relatively small volume of eligible exports (€1 million in 2024).
+The most important product group using the EBA preferences is textiles.

 Access all info about EU-Djibouti relations on the International Partnerships website.